lookback/meteor-emails/README.md

 - **Server side rendering** with the [Meteor SSR](https://github.com/meteorhacks/meteor-ssr/) package.
 Use Blaze features and helpers like on the frontend.
 - **CSS inlining** with [Juice](http://npmjs.org/package/juice).
 No extra build step.
-- **Preview and debug** emails in development mode in your browser.
+- **Preview and debug** emails in development mode in your browser when developing.
 - **Layouts** for re-using markup.

 Help is appreciated in order to hammer out potential issues and bugs.